MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 1. Navigate to the partitioned cookie page.
 1. Select **Set Cookies Using API**.

-This action will set multiple cookies with a combination of secure, SameSite, and partitioned attributes.
-Note that only SameSite=None, secure, and unpartitioned cookies are accessible within the iframe.
+This action sets multiple cookies with a combination of secure, SameSite, and partitioned attributes.
+Only `SameSite=None`, secure, and unpartitioned cookies are accessible within the iframe.

 The following screenshot represents the cookies accessible in the embedded iframe when set from the top-level popped-out window of the iframe’s URL.

 ### Actions Required for Cookies Set by iframe

 Any cookies set by the embedded iframe now need to pass the partitioned attribute as false.
-Chromium browsers will enable CHIPS (Cookies Having Independent Partitioned State), and cookies with a missing partitioned attribute will not be set.
+Chromium browsers enable CHIPS (Cookies Having Independent Partitioned State), and cookies with a missing partitioned attribute won't be set.

 ## See also